-Animals such as dogs, cats or ferrets that accompany travelers can be imported from third countries for non-commercial purposes only when:
+The import of animals such as dogs, cats or ferrets that accompany travellers for non-commercial purposes from third countries is possible only when:

 - such animals travel in the presence of their owner or a person who is responsible for them on the basis of the owner's declaration;